 You will find local artists celebrated year-round at Arts Clayton in Jonesboro.
-The admission is free, so I love spending time gazing at the arts and enjoying the ambience of the gallery – it gives me so much inspiration.
+The admission is free, so I love spending time gazing at the arts and enjoying the ambiance of the gallery – it gives me so much inspiration.

 An experience not to be missed is a performance at magnificent Spivey Hall, known as “The Carnegie Hall of the South.”
 Located on the campus of Clayton State University and frequently featured on National Public Radio’s “Performance Today,” Spivey Hall has an international reputation for exceptional programming and acoustical excellence.